monireamini/zebracat-coding-challenge/README.md

 - The composition player is used for previewing the result video by passing the generated input props in the `page.tsx` component.
 - This overlay makes it easier to add texts, drag them, and update their content.
-- The data is stored in `inputProps.textOverlays` with the following type:
+- The data is stored in `inputProps.textOverlays`.

 4. **Handling Video Data, Position, and Size:**